 For instance, a Common rarity consumable costs 20 gp to buy (unmodified base price), but a Common creature costs 500 gp (x25 due to being a creature).

 Item quality usually also scales with complexity, but only when specified in the description of the tool or product.

-Item Quality Cost1 Proficiency Spell Level/max CR2 Dice3 EP4
+Item Quality Proficiency Spell Level: max CR2 Dice3